Judges struggle over Trump bid to block McGahn congressional testimony

 The committee sued a month before the House launched its impeachment inquiry against the Republican president centering on his request that Ukraine investigate Democratic political rival Joe Biden and his son.

-Griffith noted that McGahn was “long gone” from the White House when the Ukraine controversy unfolded and the judge appeared sceptical over some claims by House lawyer Megan Barbero.
+Griffith noted that McGahn was “long gone” from the White House when the Ukraine controversy unfolded and the judge appeared skeptical over some claims by House lawyer Megan Barbero.

 “I wonder if we should be involved with this dispute at all,” Griffith said.